 Shirakawa Pass Approach

 Shirakawa City in Fukushima Prefecture is famous as the gateway to Michinoku.
-This originates from the Taika Reforms, a political reform that began in 645, which established Shirakawa County in Mutsu Province and created the Shirakawa Barrier became a place of longing for writers as a "poetry pillow that evokes the spirit of travel"
+This stems from the establishment of Shirakawa District in Mutsu Province and the creation of the Shirakawa Barrier as part of the Taika Reforms, a political reform that began in 645.
+After seeing off countless travelers, Shirakawa, even after ceasing its function as a barrier, became a place of longing for writers, known as a "poetic place name that evokes the feeling of travel."

 Later, in 1868, Komine Castle became a battlefield during the Battle of Shirakawaguchi in the Boshin War, and its main buildings were destroyed, leading to its fall and the castle being swallowed up by the wave of modernization